 In order to for us to nurture ways of thinking that are conducive to our well-being, it is important for us to create an internal space, When we develop a clearing within our mind, we have time to think, to make necessary mistakes, to work upon the creation of new narratives.
 Space, therefore becomes important.

 Could this be one of the reasons we cannot find peace in the world or in ourselves?
 Is this where our anthropocentric roots stem from?
-These roots are buried deep and the zone of elongation continues to embed itself into the western collective psyche, to such an extent that nature and everything in it, is almost wholly objectified.
-Is this contributing to our current crisis?
+These roots are buried deep and the zone of elongation continues to embed itself into the western collective psyche, to such an extent that nature and everything in it, is almost wholly seen as other and objectified.

 Where do we begin?
 We can begin by finding space, first with our breath, then with story.

-With our breath, we discover the many levels and subtleties of happiness.
+With our breath, we discover the many subtle levels of happiness.
 How for instance a simple awareness of one’s breath has the ability to completely transform our mental environment.
-Mindfulness of breathing creates space, alleviates mental discomfort.
-Creates an experience of clarity and wisdom upon which we can re-imagine potentials within ourselves and others.
+Mindfulness of breathing creates space, alleviates mental discomfort, creates an experience of clarity and wisdom upon which we can re-imagine potentials within ourselves and others.

-From here, we can begin to truly cherish the great value and necessity of story, we see that our own first person character is not fixed, We can move from the old story of isolation, self-importance and separateness to a new story of interconnectedness and cherishing.
+From here, we can begin to truly cherish the great value and necessity of story.
+We see that our own first-person character is not fixed, We can move from the old story of isolation, self-importance and separateness to a new story of interconnectedness and cherishing one another.

-The sixteenth century morality play of Everyman, concludes with his realisation that upon his life’s path, amongst all his accumulations, the only thing of any true worth is that of virtue.
+The sixteenth century morality play of Everyman, concludes with the protagonist’s realisation that upon his life’s path, amongst all his accumulations, the only thing of any true worth is that of virtue.
 Everyman must leave everything else behind for death to consume.

-But words such as virtue and divinity do they not belong to a distant past that no longer holds relevance?
-When we think of words such as Interconnectedness, peace and dare we say spirituality do we find these terms somewhat embarrassing?
-Words that invite mockery, cynicism and uncomfortble long stares at the floor?
+But do words such as virtue and divinity not belong to a distant past that no longer holds relevance?
+When we think of words such as interconnectedness, peace, and dare we say spirituality, do we not find these terms somewhat embarrassing?
+Words that invite mockery, cynicism and uncomfortable long stares at the floor?
 Is it possible for us to make meaningful transitions whilst there remains anxiety around such language?

 “Curious, but we have come to a place, a time when virtue is no longer considered a virtue.
 The mention of virtue is ridiculed, and even the word itself has fallen out of favour.
 Contemporary writers rarely employ such words as purity, temperance, goodness, worth, or even moderation…We need to examine what the absence of those qualities has done to our communal spirit, and we must learn how to retrieve them from the dust heap of non-use and return them to a vigorous role in our lives.”